|Return to 'Dallas': An Intimate Portrait|

-The next scene showed Drake and Barbara walking through the house.
-"After lunch, Drake took me on a tour of the inside of the house.
+The next scene showed Brandon and Barbara walking through the house.
+"After lunch, Brandon took me on a tour of the inside of the house.
 He told me about his childhood in the state of Oklahoma and about his family.
-Drake is the oldest son of four children and a father of three children; his oldest son Kenneth, or Kenny as he likes to be called, is now eleven.
+Brandon is the oldest son of four children and a father of three children; his oldest son Kenneth, or Kenny as he likes to be called, is now eleven.
 The twins, Jonathan and Jennifer, are eight.
 Their pictures and those of both families sit on the top of the baby grand piano in the living room."

-The scene changed to the living room where Barbara was in one of the wing back chairs while Drake was on the couch.
+The scene changed to the living room where Barbara was in one of the wing back chairs while Brandon was on the couch.

 "I know both of you have said alot about your feelings for each other.
-Jordan used the term soul mates.
+Chip used the term soul mates.
 Is it that way for you?"

 "Was it love at first sight for you?"